SciRooPlot/SciRooPlot/README.md

 // this file can then be read in by another one of your programs via plotManager.ExtractPlotsFromFile("path/to/my/plotDefinitions.XML");
-// this extracts all plots from this file!
+// this extracts all plots defined in the file
 // in case you want to load only certain figure groups: plotManager.ExtractPlotsFromFile("path/to/my/plotDefinitions.XML", {"figureGroup1", "figures", "figureGroup:myCategory"});
 // ... or plots: